armbian/documentation/docs/Process_CI.md

 - a set of images for specific device
 - a set of images for specific maintainer
-- a full set of stable release images
+- a full set of stable release images (default)

 **Note**: you can only generate images that are defined in [targets-release-standard-support.yaml](https://github.com/armbian/os/blob/main/userpatches/targets-release-standard-support.yaml) build lists!